couchbase-examples/nextjs-quickstart/README.md

 ### Set up a Couchbase instance

-Set up a Couchbase database either locally or with [Couchbase Cloud](https://cloud.couchbase.com/sign-up) Local installation can be accomplished through a variety of methods, but [Docker](https://docs.couchbase.com/server/current/install/getting-started-docker.html) is the simplest.
+Set up a Couchbase database either locally or with [Couchbase Cloud](https://cloud.couchbase.com/sign-up).

+Local installation can be accomplished through a variety of methods, but [Docker](https://docs.couchbase.com/server/current/install/getting-started-docker.html) is the simplest.

+After Couchbase is installed, set up a cluster using [this tutorial](https://docs.couchbase.com/server/current/manage/manage-nodes/create-cluster.html). _Note:_ the eventing and analytics services can be unchecked if memory is a constraint (this is often the case with docker and other local installations).

+A variety of sample buckets can be installed to get up and running with a data model quickly.
+We've built an example query based on the `travel-sample`.
 ### Set up environment variables

 Copy the `env.local.example` file in this directory to `.env.local` (which will be ignored by Git):